open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ![Markdown Preview](images/vi-markdown-ref.png)

-Below is a cheat sheet of Markdown that might help you create your own individual Markdown page later:
+Below is a cheat sheet of Markdown that might help you create your own Markdown page later:

 ![Markdown Cheat Sheet](images/vi-markdown-syntax.png)

 For more reference or tutorial about Markdown, jump to [Useful Links](#Useful_Links).
-If you have not used Markdown before, you are recommended to go through one of the tutorials/guides.
+If you have not used Markdown before, we recommend you to go through at least one of the tutorials/guides.

 ## Start here

-This is a summary of the steps that we will need to perform.
-Please keep on reading for a detailed explanation of each step.
+Below is a summary of the steps that we will walk you through:

 * [Login to GitHub with your username and password](#Login_to_GitHub_with_your_username_and_password)
 * [Find and fork the correct repository](#Find_and_fork_the_correct_repository)